LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 Within the Useful information" section: There is instructional text that informs a user to "Click the blue button", this fails 1.3.3 Sensory Characteristics, as not all users have vision and not all users that do have vision can perceive colour.

+##### How to find

+Reading the entire page content or listening with a screen reader is necessary for this one.
+Anything that provides some form of instruction, that requires vision or hearing to locate or otherwise understand for the operation of the site is what I would be looking out for.

 ##### Solution

 This is a very easy change, it just requires us to rethink about how we provide instructions and avoid using decriptors that are colour, shape, location or indeed any other descriptor that would require a specific sense to identify the element.

-I changed thehange to "Click help button, below"
+I changed thehange to "Click help button, below".
+Does "below" require sight?
+No, it doesn't and that is because we have a right to left and top to bottom language.
+In the contexts of the web, the HTML document is structured in such a way that "below" typically just means after and "above" just means before.
+I wouldn't advocate use of "left" and "right" for adjacent elements, as it's worth shrinking the screen down, at that point, to see if the adjacent element is still adjacent on the horizontal axis, as more often than not, it will be positioned above or below on the vertical axis, to make use of the reduced viewport width.
+I wouldn't fail an image that said "from left to right" and then listed the names of everyone in the image, as that is a reasonable way to explain an image.
+If it were controls or other elements, then of course, we need to write that up.
+I don't have a great deal of experience with internationalisation, if you're working on a multi-national site, that has lots of languages, then using "above" or "below" probably wouldn't be the best call, as some languages read from bottom right to top left, so bear that in mind.

 #### Disclaimer text does not resize

-The text withing the "Disclaimer" section cannot be resized to 200%, which fails 1.4.4 Resize Text. this is due to the usage of vw unitts in CSS.
+The text within the "Disclaimer" section cannot be resized to 200%, which fails 1.4.4 Resize Text. this is due to the usage of vw units in CSS.
 I made this intentionally difficult to find, in that it nearly doubles in size, but not quite.

+##### How to find

+I tend to zoom the page in way beyond the required 200% and then look for things that have not scaled correctly with the other content.
+Should I find something that stops scaling at a certain point, I then inspect the CSS whilst resizing or altering the zoom level, to find the correct style for that breakpoint.
+I then determine if our item of interest fails, by reviewing the CSS and checking wether the styles prevent scaling lower than 200%.
+This one applies at any viewport, so if the element does not resize to at least 200% at any given viewport, then that is an failure.

 ##### Solution